LeapYear/areas-of-contribution/CONTRIBUTING.md

 ##### *Skill Area*
 - What: A course-grained area of impact.
 Contains a set of possible contributions, organized by Skill Level.
-A single engineer doesn't have to master _all_ of these areas to be successful at Pivotal.
+A single engineer doesn't have to master _all_ of these areas to be successful here.

 - Example: *"Technical Execution"*